It doesn’t matter if you’re buying a new or used car, it’s important to understand the financial impact.

 Even if you don’t run into any mechanical issues, you still have to pay for basic upkeep.
 This includes everything from tires to brakes to oil changes.

-If you find yourself facing an expensive automotive repair – such as a catalytic converter or water pump replacement – you don’t want to wait around to take action.
+If you find yourself facing an expensive auto repair such as a catalytic converter or water pump replacement, you don’t want to wait around to take action.

 The first thing you should do is see if it’s covered by an active warranty (either standard or extended).
-If it’s not, you can then turn to your Discover savings account, credit card, or a personal loan.
+Whether it’s under warranty or not, you’ll need to take it to a mechanic to get fixed.
+You can protect yourself from overpaying for repairs by following some tips for choosing a car repair shop.

 So, How Much Does it Cost to Own a Car?